FDio/csit/docs/report/introduction/methodology_kvm_vms_vhost_user.rst

 CSIT can use a kernel KVM image as a boot kernel, as an alternative to image VM.
 This option allows better configurability of what application is running in VM userspace.
-Using root9p filesystem allows mapping the host-OS filesystem as read only guest-OS filesystem.
+Using root9p filesystem allows mapping the host-OS filesystem as a read-only guest-OS filesystem.

 Example of custom init script for the kernel-VM: